Faubourg Saint-Antoine: Early years

 The suburb was the location of the Battle of the Faubourg St Antoine on 2 July 1652.

 In the 17th century, according to Piganiol de La Force, "The Faubourg Saint-Antoine increased prodigiously from the large number of houses that were built there, both because of the good air and because of the king's letters patent of 1657, which exempted from the qualification of mastership all artisans and tradespeople who lived there."

 Firewood and construction timber from higher up the Seine was unloaded at the nearby Quai de la Rapée on the Île Louviers and stored in the faubourg, leading to development of woodworking crafts.

 Skilled Flemish and German artisans, often Protestant, moved to the faubourg and worked as carvers, gilders, polishers, turners and cabinetmakers.

 Jean-Baptiste Colbert established the royal mirror factory on the rue de Reuilly.

-The factory of Jean-Baptiste Réveillon on the rue de Montreuil on part of the site of the former Folie Titon became the royal wallpaper factory under Louis XVI of France.
+The factory of Jean-Baptiste Réveillon on the rue de Montreuil on part of the site of the former Folie Titon became the royal wallpaper factory under Louis XVI.

 In April 1789 the contractor running the Réveillon factory sparked a riot by threatening to cut wages.

 The factory was badly damaged, troops were brought in and several dozen people were killed.